Quarterly Performance Review Guide & Template (July 2026)

 Work in advance.

-Where possible, ensure human communication.
+Where possible, prioritize human communication.
 In the age of remote work and hybrid workplaces, providing person-to-person, synchronous communication can alleviate the stress of high-anxiety situations like a quarterly performance review.

 Provide specific and constructive feedback.